GirijaJoshi/PyBer_Analysis/README.md

 Plot shows Total fare by City types per month in that year.
 Each type is color coded in different color.
 Also with the help of graph we can see which months has high Fare.
 ![Total_Fare_By_CityType](analysis/TotalFareByCity.png)
 ### Summary
-Accring to summary data frame Rual city type is higher average fare per ride and also higher average fare per driver as total number of rides and total number of drivers are less as compared with total fare.
+According to summary data frame Rual city type is higher average fare per ride and also higher average fare per driver as total number of rides and total number of drivers are less as compared with total fare.
 ## Challenges Encountered and Overcome
 * It took some time to understand the data and their relationship between two input files.
 * Pandas is very poweful tool but uses is kind of hard.
 Ueses certain type of way to extract data.
 So needed to use exact technique also needed to follow certain order to do certain things